rsyjswy23/SnakeGameAI/README.md

 ## AI Driven Snake Game using Deep Q Learning
 <i>This project was adapted from Vedant Goswami's [project](https://www.geeksforgeeks.org/ai-driven-snake-game-using-deep-q-learning/). </i>

 I use reinforcement learning to train a bot to play Snake game.
 The snake gets reward when she eats an apple, and gets penalty when she dies(either collide with her body or hit the wall).
-The goal of the game is to keep the snake alive as along as possible by not letting her hit with a wall or collide with her body.
+The goal of the game is to keep the snake alive as along as possible and maximize rewards.

 ## Game Rule:
     1. Snake has to move either forward, left or right.